spencerisgabba/spencerisgabba/README.md

 ### Hi there 👋

-My name is Spencer, and I'm a Juinor Computer Science major at Southern New Hampshire University.
+My name is Spencer, and I'm a Software Engineer with a Bachelors in Computer Science from Southern New Hampshire University.